 Imagine we have two accountants, one for the business sector, Mr. B, and one for the household sector, Mrs. H. Mr. B is supposed to make an entry every time the firm makes a wage payment and every time the firm sells its output.
 To make matters simple, the condition of market clearing holds, that is, quantity sold = output, that is, there is no change of inventory.
 Mrs. H is supposed to make an entry every time one of the households receives wage income and every time a household buys the firm’s product.

-(a) National accounts, pure consumption economy, two sectors, initial period, consumption expenditures = wage income, C=Yw.
+(a) National accounts, pure production-consumption economy, two sectors, initial period, consumption expenditures = wage income, C=Yw.

 At the end of the second period, they meet again and compare their numbers.
 This time they have:

 (b) National accounts, consumption expenditures greater than wage income, C > Yw.

 The accountants are again pleased that their respective numbers are exactly equal but this time their accounts show balances.

 Says Mr. B, I call my balance profit or loss, as the case may be, more specifically I define monetary profit as Qm≡C−Yw.

 Well, says Mrs. H, I call my balance saving or dissaving, as the case may be, more specifically I define monetary saving as Sm≡Yw−C.

 Then they calculate their respective balances and find out, to nobody’s, surprise that Qm=−Sm.
 Note that NO real transactions and transaction entries correspond to the balances.
 To draw the balances is an ex-post exercise that is NOT backed by a real-world transaction.